cyberdefencekit/documentation/docs/understanding-SIRP/understanding-SIRP.md

 - **Comprehensive Case Management**: Offers modules for case tracking, evidence management, and detailed reporting.
 - **Customisable Workflows**: Allows tailoring of incident response procedures to fit organisational needs.

-*Note: IRIS proof of concept and documentation will be released later.
-We will provide more information on this tool once it is available.*

 ![7.png](7.png)

-## **Support Available**

-- **Resources**: We will supply comprehensive guides, tutorials, and best practices to help you understand and utilise these tools effectively.
-- **Training Sessions**: Scheduled training will be provided to ensure all team members are proficient in using the SIRP solutions.
-- **Assistance**: Our cybersecurity and IT teams are available to support you with any questions or issues you may encounter.

-## **Summary**

-Implementing a Security Incident Response Platform is vital for safeguarding our organisation against the adverse effects of cybersecurity incidents.
-By adopting solutions like TheHive and IRIS, we enhance our ability to respond to threats swiftly and efficiently, maintain compliance with regulatory requirements, and uphold the trust placed in us by our clients and partners.
-Your engagement and adherence to the incident response protocols facilitated by these platforms are crucial for the success of our security initiatives.

-## **Frequently Asked Questions**

-1. **Will using these platforms change how I report security incidents?**

-    Yes, moving forward, all security incidents should be reported and managed through the designated SIRP solutions (TheHive and IRIS) to ensure a consistent and efficient process.

-2. **Do I need technical expertise to use these platforms?**

-    No extensive technical expertise is required.
-The platforms are designed to be user-friendly, and training will be provided to help you become comfortable with their features.

-3. **How do these platforms help with compliance?**

-    They automatically document all aspects of incident management, creating detailed logs and reports necessary for demonstrating compliance with various cybersecurity regulations and standards.

-4. **Can these platforms integrate with our existing security systems?**

-    Yes, both TheHive and IRIS are designed to integrate seamlessly with other security tools, enhancing our overall security infrastructure.

-5. **What should I do if I identify a potential security incident?**

-    Immediately report the incident using the SIRP as per the provided guidelines.
-This ensures that the appropriate teams are alerted, and the incident is handled promptly.